rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

   yade script.py

-For running further timesteps, the mp.mpirun command has to be entered into the console
+For running further timesteps, the mp.mpirun command has to be executed in yade prompt:

 .. ipython::
 	:verbatim: